ljufa/rsplayer/docs/README.md

 Alsa PCM output device of selected audio interface

 ## Music directory path
-Full path to music root music directory, will be used by RSP and MPD(if override existing config flag is enabled).
+Full path to music root music directory, will be used by RSP.
-Please keep in mind that after this value is changed or set for the first time `Full scan` button should be clicked and the music database created.
+Please keep in mind that after this value is changed or set for the first time `Update library` button should be clicked and the music database created.

 ## Volume control
 * _Volume control device_ - Select volume control device: Dac or Alsa